mdies/gene-regulatory-network/README.md

 * Clone this repo to your computer and cd into `gene-regulatory-network` directory.
-* To compile the C code execute `make` (source code has been successfully compiled in Mac OS X 10.11.6 64-bit, it might require linking to math libraries when compiled in Linux and/or adding `<malloc.h>` at the beginning of anderson\_Model2\_Hurdle.c).
+* To compile the C code execute `make` (source code has been successfully compiled in Mac OS X 10.11.6 64-bit and gcc Apple LLVM version 8.0.0 (clang-800.0.38), it might require linking to math libraries when compiled in Linux and/or adding `<malloc.h>` at the beginning of anderson\_Model2\_Hurdle.c).
 * To run the program execute: `./execution.sh` (it requires ksh and gnuplot).